Selective internal radiation therapy: United States

 Theraspheres (glass ^{90}Y microspheres) are FDA approved under a humanitarian device exemption for hepatocellular carcinoma (HCC).
 SIR-spheres (resin ^{90}Y microspheres) are FDA approved under premarket approval for colorectal metastases in combination with chemotherapy.

 Europe

 SIR-Spheres were CE-marked as a medical device in 2002, for treating advanced inoperable liver tumors, and Theraspheres in 2014, for treating hepatic neoplasia.

-QuiremSpheres (PLLA ^{166}Ho microspheres) received their CE mark in April 2015 for treating unresectable liver tumors and are currently only available for the European market.
+QuiremSpheres (PLLA ^{166}Ho microspheres) received their CE mark in April 2015 for treating unresectable liver tumors and were only available for the European market.

 Procedure

 ^{90}Y microsphere treatment requires patient-individualized planning with cross-sectional imaging and arteriograms.
 Contrast computed tomography and/or contrast-enhanced magnetic resonance imaging of the liver is required to assess tumor and normal liver volumes, portal vein status, and extrahepatic tumor burden.
 Liver and kidney function tests should be performed; patients with irreversibly elevated serum bilirubin, AST and ALT are excluded, as these are markers of poor liver function.
 Use of iodinated contrast should be avoided or minimized in patients with chronic kidney disease.
 Tumor marker levels are also evaluated.
 Hepatic artery technetium (99mTc) macro aggregated albumin (MAA) scan is performed to evaluate hepatopulmonary shunting (resulting from hepatopulmonary syndrome).
 Therapeutic radioactive particles travelling through such a shunt can result in a high absorbed radiation dose to the lungs, possibly resulting in radiation pneumonitis.
 Lung dose >30 gray means increased risk of such pneumonitis.

 Initial angiographic evaluation can include an abdominal aortogram, Superior mesenteric and Celiac arteriograms, and selective right and left liver arteriograms.
 These tests can show gastrointestinal vascular anatomy and flow characteristics.
 Extrahepatic vessels found on angiographic evaluation can be embolized, to prevent nontarget deposition of microspheres, that can lead to gastrointestinal ulcers.
 Or the catheter tip can be moved more distally, past the extrahepatic vessels.
 Once the branch of the hepatic artery supplying the tumor is identified and the tip of the catheter is selectively placed within the artery, the ^{90}Y or ^{166}Ho microspheres are infused.
 If preferred, particle infusion can be alternated with contrast infusion, to check for stasis or backflow.
 Radiation dose absorbed, depends on microsphere distribution within the tumor vascularization.
 Equal distribution is necessary to ensure tumor cells are not spared due to ≈2.5mm mean tissue penetration, with maximum penetration up to 11mm for ^{90}Y or 8.7mm for ^{166}Ho.

 After treatment, for ^{90}Y microspheres, bremsstrahlung SPECT or PET scanning may be done within 24 hours after radioembolization to evaluate the distribution.
 For ^{166}Ho microspheres, quantitative SPECT or MRI can be done.
 Weeks after treatment, computed tomography or MRI can be done to evaluate anatomic changes. ^{166}Ho microspheres are still visible on MRI after radioactivity has decayed, because holmium is paramagnetic.
 FDG positron emission tomography may also be done to evaluate changes in metabolic activity.